Aimee Mann: 2013—2019: The Both and Mental Illness

-2020s: Queens of the Summer Hotel and art
+2020s: Queens of the Summer Hotel and artwork

 In 2020, Mann wrote a song, "Big Deal", for the animated series Central Park, performed by Stanley Tucci.
 On November 5, 2021, Mann released her tenth album, Queens of the Summer Hotel.
 It features songs inspired by Girl, Interrupted, the 1993 memoir by Susanna Kaysen about her time in a psychiatric hospital.
-Mann developed the songs for a musical based on the memoir with the producers Barbara Broccoli and Frederick Zollo, which was canceled by the COVID-19 pandemic.
+Mann had developed the songs for a musical based on the memoir with the producers Barbara Broccoli and Frederick Zollo, which was postponed by the COVID-19 pandemic.

 In January 2022, Mann began posting autobiographical comics on Instagram.
 She said that making comics was similar to songwriting: "Having a short amount of time to make a point or to tell a little story ...
 It's by necessity very truncated."
-In 2023, Mann mentioned plans to create a graphic memoir.
-She contrasted cartooning with the communal activity of performing and recording music, describing it as a" weird, lonely, insular drive-yourself-crazy activity".
+She described making comics as a "weird, lonely, insular drive-yourself-crazy activity", unlike the communal nature of music.
+In 2025, Mann said she was working on a graphic memoir, which she expects to take several years.

 In April 2022, Mann displayed a series of her paintings, You Could Have Been a Roosevelt, at City Winery, Manhattan.
-The paintings are portraits of the "ten worst US presidents" and a selection of first ladies.
+The paintings are portraits of "the ten worst US presidents" and a selection of first ladies.
 Mann created them after promising her friend, the politician Antony Blinken, a painting for his White House office.
 She said that Blinken "declined to have a portrait of Millard Fillmore on his wall, and I can't say I blame him".
+On May 22, Mann led a lineup of women performers at the Novo club in Los Angeles, raising funds for the Magee Women's Institute.

-Mann was scheduled to open for Steely Dan on their 2022 tour, but was dropped.
-She said she had heard that Steely Dan did not think a female singer-songwriter would suit their audience.
-Donald Fagen, the co-founder of Steely Dan, denied this and instead said that Mann was not "the best matchup in terms of musical style".
+Mann was dropped from a supporting slot on Steely Dan's 2022 tour.
+Donald Fagen, the co-founder of Steely Dan, denied rumors that he felt a female singer-songwriter would not suit their audience and instead said Mann was not a good musical fit.
 He apologized, saying he respected Mann and did not realize any commitment had been made.
 Mann accepted the apology and said it was plausible that Fagen did not know she had been announced for the tour.
-She covered the Steely Dan song "Brooklyn (Owes the Charmer Under Me)" on tour that year, which Variety took to mean she had forgiven Fagen.

-On May 22, 2022, Mann led a lineup of women performers raising funds for the Magee Women's Institute at Novo, Los Angeles.
-In January 2023, she launched an Audible podcast, Straw into Gold, in which she interviewed artists about the connection between art and trauma.
+She covered the Steely Dan song "Brooklyn (Owes the Charmer Under Me)" on tour that year.
+In January 2023, Mann launched an Audible podcast, Straw into Gold, in which she interviewed artists about the connection between art and trauma.